The real plane Cremona group is a non-trivial amalgam

-Observe that the definition of a rank $r$ fibration puts together several notions.
-If $B$ is a point, then $S$ is just a del Pezzo surface of Picard rank $r$ (over the base field $\R$).
-If $B$ is a curve, then $S$ is just a conic bundle of relative Picard rank $r$: a general fiber is isomorphic to a smooth plane conic over $\R$, and over $\C$ any singular fiber is the union of two $(-1)$-curves secant at one point.
-Remark also that being a rank 1 fibrations is equivalent to being a (smooth) rational Mori fibre space of dimension $2$.
+The definition of a rank $r$ fibration puts together several notions.
+If $B$ is a point, then $S$ is a real del Pezzo surface of Picard rank $r$.
+If $B$ is a curve, then $S$ is a conic bundle of relative Picard rank $r$: a general fiber is isomorphic to a smooth plane real conic, and any singular fiber is the union of two $(-1)$-curves secant at one point.
+Remark also that being a rank 1 fibration is equivalent to being a (smooth) Mori fibre space of dimension $2$.

-As the following examples make it clear, there are sometimes several choices for a structure of rank $r$ fibration on a given surface, that may even correspond to distinct ranks.